Immunologic tests use one of the following:

 Usually, agglutination tests are rapid but less sensitive than many other methods.
 They can also determine serotypes of some bacteria.

 Complement fixation measures complement-consuming (complement-fixing) antibody in serum or cerebrospinal fluid.
-The test is used for diagnosis of some viral and fungal infections, particularly coccidioidomycosis Diagnosis Coccidioidomycosis is a pulmonary or hematogenously spread disseminated disease caused by the fungi Coccidioides immitis and C. posadasii; it usually occurs as an acute, benign, asymptomatic or self-limited respiratory infection.
+The test is used for diagnosis of some viral and fungal infections, particularly coccidioidomycosis Diagnosis Coccidioidomycosis is caused by the fungi Coccidioides immitis and C. posadasii; it usually occurs as an acute, benign, asymptomatic or self-limited respiratory infection.
 The... read more .

 The specimen is incubated with known quantities of complement and the antigen that is the target of the antibody being measured.
 The degree of complement fixation indicates the relative quantity of the antibody in the specimen.